 In addition, the securities market in general, and the market for cable television securities in particular, have experienced significant price fluctuations.
 Volatility in the market price for companies may often be unrelated or disproportionate to the operating performance of those companies.
-These broad market and industry factors may seriously harm the market price of our and our subsidiaries' public notes, regardless of our operating performance.
+These broad market and industry factors may seriously harm the market price of our public notes, regardless of our operating performance.
 In the past, securities litigation has often commenced following periods of volatility in the market price of a company's securities, and recently such purported class action lawsuits were filed against Charter.

 Economic Slowdown; Global Conflict.
 It is difficult to assess the impact that the general economic slowdown and global conflict will have on future operations.
 However, the economic slowdown has resulted and the slowdown and the war could continue to result in reduced spending by customers and advertisers, which could reduce our revenues and operating cash flow, and also could affect our ability to collect accounts receivable and maintain customers.
 In addition, any prolonged military conflict would materially and adversely affect our revenues from our systems providing services to military installations.
 If we experience reduced operating revenues, it could negatively affect our ability to make expected capital expenditures and could also result in our inability to meet our obligations under our financing agreements.
-These developments could also have a negative impact on our financing and variable interest rate agreements through disruptions in the market or negative market conditions.
+These developments could also have a negative impact on our financing agreements through disruptions in the market or negative market conditions.

-Long-Term Indebtedness -- Change of Control Payments.
-We may not have the ability to raise the funds necessary to fulfill our obligations under our public notes and the credit facilities of our subsidiary following a change of control.
-A change of control under our public notes and our subsidiary's credit facilities would require the repayment of borrowings under those credit facilities and indenture.
-A failure by us or our subsidiary to make or complete a change of control offer or to repurchase the amounts outstanding under the credit facilities would place us or them in default of these agreements.
+Long-Term Indebtedness - Change of Control Payments.
+We may not have the ability to raise the funds necessary to fulfill our obligations under our public notes following a change of control.
+A change of control under our public notes would require us to make an offer to repurchase our outstanding public notes.
+A failure by us to make or complete a change of control offer would place us in default of these agreements.